AdrianHenry15/Taskinator-Website/README.md

 # Taskinator

 ## Description
-Lets user create teasts by entering a task name, selecting a type of task and clicking an "Add Task" button.
-From there you wull be able to organize your tasks into Tasks To Do, Tasks In Progress and Tasks Completed lists by using the dropdown to change the task status.
+Lets user create tasks by entering a task name, selecting a type of task and clicking an "Add Task" button.
+From there you will be able to organize your tasks into Tasks To Do, Tasks In Progress and Tasks Completed lists by using the dropdown to change the task status.

 ## Tools and Skills
 - HTML